bogdanp05/Benchmark/README.md

 #### 2.1.
 Micro benchmarks
 To run the micro benchmarks, go in the root of the project and run:
 ```
-make run
+make run_micro
 ```

-The results are saved into json files, in the `/results` folder.
+The results are saved into json files, in the `/results/micro` folder.

 #### 2.2.
 Macro benchmark
 The macro benchmark consists of a real world Flask application,